 We have entered into employment agreements and award agreements under our equity plans with certain of our executive officers, including our named executive officers.
-Unless otherwise provided by our plan administrator, the award agreement, or the employment agreement, upon termination of a participant's employment or service with us, the participant will forfeit any outstanding equity awards except that a participant will have 90 days following termination of employment or service to exercise any then-vested options or stock appreciation rights (one year if termination of employment or service is a result of the participant's disability or death).
+In April 2013, we adopted a severance policy entitled the 2014 Management Career Transition Plan.
+This plan, however, was not in effect during 2012.
+Unless otherwise provided by our plan administrator, the award agreement, the employment agreement or the 2014 Management Career Transition Plan, upon termination of a participant's employment or service with us, the participant will forfeit any outstanding equity awards except that a participant will have 90 days following termination of employment or service to exercise any then-vested options or stock appreciation rights (one year if termination of employment or service is a result of the participant's disability or death).
 Additionally, certain of our executive officers are entitled to receive certain payments from us or our affiliates in the event of certain change of control or termination events.

 Employment Agreements.
 We are party to employment agreements with several executive officers, including the named executive officers.
 The employment agreements superseded prior agreements of a similar nature.
+Mr. Boynton's employment agreement was amended in April 2013 to bring it closer to the other named executive officers' employment agreements regarding its terms and provisions.
 We entered into retention agreements ("Retention Agreements") with certain of our executive officers following the Total tender offer that amended certain terms of the employment agreements, as further described below.
 Each employment agreement provides that the executive's employment is "at-will" and may be terminated at any time by either party.
 Each employment agreement generally provides for a three-year term that will automatically renew unless we provide notice of our intent not to renew at least 120 days prior to the renewal date.
 The agreements do not specify salary, bonus or other basic compensation terms, but instead provide that each executive's base salary, annual bonus and equity compensation will be determined in accordance with our normal practices.
 Instead, the primary purpose of the agreements is to provide certain severance benefits for employment terminations in connection with a change of control (as defined in the agreement).
 In the event an executive's employment is terminated by us without cause (as defined in the agreement), or if the executive resigns for good reason (as defined in the agreement), and if such termination or resignation is in connection with a change of control, then the agreements also provide that the executive is entitled to the following benefits:

-- a lump-sum payment equivalent to 24 months (or 12 months in Mr. Boynton's case, and 36 months in Mr. Werner's case) of such executive's base salary; - a lump-sum payment equal to any earned but unpaid annual bonus for a completed fiscal year; - a lump-sum payment equal to the product of (a) such executive's target bonus for the then current fiscal year, multiplied by (b) two (or one in Mr. Boynton's case, and three in Mr. Werner's case); - continuation of such executive's and such executive's eligible dependents' coverage under our benefit plans for up to 24 months (or 12 months in Mr. Boynton's case, and 36 months in Mr. Werner's case), at our expense; - a lump-sum payment equal to such executive's accrued and unpaid base salary and paid time off; - · reimbursement of up to \$15,000 for services of an outplacement firm mutually acceptable to us and the executive; and - annual make-up payments for taxes incurred by the executive in connection with benefit plans' coverage.
+- a lump-sum payment equivalent to 24 months (or 36 months in Mr. Werner's case) of such executive's base salary; - a lump-sum payment equal to any earned but unpaid annual bonus for a completed fiscal year; - a lump-sum payment equal to the product of (a) such executive's target bonus for the then current fiscal year, multiplied by (b) two (or three in Mr. Werner's case); - continuation of such executive's and such executive's eligible dependents' coverage under our benefit plans for up to 24 months (or 36 months in Mr. Werner's case), at our expense; - a lump-sum payment equal to such executive's accrued and unpaid base salary and paid time off; - reimbursement of up to \$15,000 for services of an outplacement firm mutually acceptable to us and the executive; and - annual make-up payments for taxes incurred by the executive in connection with benefit plans' coverage.